-Tag archive for: interview
+Tag Archive for: interview

-The Mozart Awards for Excellence, which recognize dedication and boldness, have just been presented.
+The "Mozart" Awards for Success, which recognize dedication and boldness, have just been presented.

-At an event bringing together economic leaders from the Occitanie region, awards were presented to regional figures in recognition of their dedicated efforts.
+At an event bringing together economic decision-makers from Occitanie, regional leaders were recognized for their dedicated efforts.

 In 2023, our faculty honored its longest-serving member, Professor Isabelle Laffont, by awarding her the Health Prize.